homeawaymg/private-blockchain/README.md

 This function validates the whole chain and return a list of errors found during the validation.

-## What do I learned with this Project
+## What did I learn with this Project

 * I was able to identify the basic data model for a Blockchain application.
 * I was able to use LevelDB to persist the Blockchain data.